codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-oauth2.md

 {:start="4"}
 1. If everything works ok add more users

+>Before enabling SSO for all users, you **MUST** make sure that it is working for the test user, because if SSO is enabled for a user, Codefresh blocks logins through other IDPs for this user and only the enabled SSO is allowed.
+If the selected SSO method does not work for some reason, users will be locked out of Codefresh.

 ## Selecting SSO method for collaborators

 To add users and select their SSO method, go to *Collaborators* from the left sidebar.
 Then add the email or Codefresh username of a user.